CollaboRateMgmt/CollaboRate/README.md

-# CollaboRate - a philosophy, process and software tool to revolutionize the IT Industry
+# CollaboRate - a crowdsourcing philosophy, process and software tool to revolutionize the commercial IT Industry

 # Disclaimer
 This work is not intended to represent the views of any of the founder member's past or present organizations.
 Neither is it intended to cause them any significant financial loss.